Crisis Grants aim to help people who are in a crisis because of either

 Grants will be considered if you have no alternative means of paying for what you need and will be awarded according to your priority rating.
 Your application may not be successful depending on the number and reason for any previous applications.

 If you qualify for a Crisis Grant, the help you receive will depend on the particular difficulties you face.
-You may be given money or another form of support, for example Tesco Spend Cards or direct purchase onto a key meter.
+You may be given money or another form of support.

 Community Care Grants

 Community Care Grants aim to help you settle or maintain living in the community.
 There must be some risk that this may not be possible without a grant.
 A Community Care Grant may help if you:

 - Are about to leave care to live on your own in the community